 Because of their many benefits, modular buildings are extremely popular.
 Some of those advantages include: cost savings, speed of occupancy, factory-controlled quality, environmental friendliness and ease of expansion and relocation.

 The most significant advantage of modular construction is the time saved (although actual production times will vary according to the complexity of the design, the skill of the engineers and delivery times).
 Typically, the process, design to assembly, takes only a matter of weeks.

-Prefab buildings go up faster than traditional buildings for a number of reasons.
+Prefab buildings (listed on IQS Directory) go up faster than traditional buildings for a number of reasons.
 First, because so many modular buildings are fabricated from stock designs, manufacturers don’t have to spend time designing them.
 Also, during the construction process, the buildings only need to be assembled together instead of actually being constructed onsite.
 Furthermore, modular buildings are less susceptible to delays due to lack of building materials and labor or due to effects of weather which can stall traditional building schedules.
 Prefab buildings are typically built according to a carefully monitored timetable within the factory plant, and some manufacturers even guarantee a certain number of weeks until a building is available for installation.

 Modular buildings are extremely versatile.
 Manufacturers can design structures as add-ons to existing buildings, divisions inside existing rooms or separate buildings.
 Even better, because they are built from modules (standardized parts), customers can rearrange them if and when their needs change.